 What purpose did the Anti-Atlas granaries serve?

-The Anti-Atlas granaries were utilized to store surplus agricultural produce, ensuring food security during times of scarcity.
+The Anti-Atlas granaries stored surplus agricultural produce, ensuring food security during times of scarcity.
 They acted as centralized hubs for trade and distribution, playing a critical role in sustaining ancient communities.

 Who built the granaries, and when?

-Various ancient civilizations that inhabited the region, including indigenous Amazigh tribes and Phoenician traders, are attributed with constructing the Anti-Atlas granaries.
+Various ancient civilizations, including indigenous Amazigh tribes and Phoenician traders, constructed the Anti-Atlas granaries.
 Their exact origins and dates of construction continue to be subjects of ongoing research and archeological investigations.

 How were the granaries constructed without modern tools?